Securing visitation comes down to increasing reputation offsite and satisfaction onsite. Here’s how it works.

 (which motivates revisitation and/or a visit from a friend)

-It’s a lovely cycle and it looks like the above image.
+It’s a lovely little cycle and it looks like the above image.
 To get the cycle right, organizations must aim for connective communications that increase their reputations, and relevant onsite experiences that increase satisfaction.